dinankg/pulse-sequence/Pulseq/gre_spiral/README.md

-Pulse sequence and reconstruction for 3D stack of spirals GRE acquisition coded in Pulseq and ran on GE scanner.
+Pulse sequence and reconstruction for 3D stack of spirals GRE acquisition.
+Coded in Pulseq and ran on GE scanner.

-A demo scan using 10 slices is also provided.
+A demo scan and accompanying data is also provided.